twestura/ECL-Ratings/README.md

 ```

-If a player has multiple accounts, then the current rating is determined by using highest rating across all of those accounts, not including accounts that have 0 games on a ladder (that is, if one account is 1450 and another is 1600 but with 0 games player, the current rating is given as 1450.)
+If a player has multiple accounts, then the current rating is determined by using the maximum current rating across all of those accounts, not including accounts that have 0 games on a ladder (that is, if one account is 1450 and another is 1600 but with 0 games player, the current rating is given as 1450.)

 If a URL appears to be formatted correctly but the player's Voobly user ID is invalid, then the player name and their id is written to the file `invalid.csv`.
 This file is modified only if running the script encounters an invalid ID.